web3Developer12/Ori-Chain-Blockchain/README.md

 Orichain is a decentralized blockchain platform that establishes a peer-to-peer network between all network nodes.
 The blockchain uses the POW consesnsus algorithm where nodes compete to solve a mathematical puzzle.
-The blockchain has its own cryptocurrency called oricoins.
+The blockchain has its own cryptocurrency the oricoin.